 How do I know that Alternity Healthcare is right for me??

 Yes, we offer a complimentary 15-minute phone consultation for you to speak with our patient coordinator to help you determine if Alternity Healthcare is right for you.
 High Performance Consultation calls and in-office consultations with Dr. Ebanks are available for a $500 fee.
-Periodically, Dr. Ebanks waives the fee in selected cases.
+To see if you are a good fit, click here.

 How soon could I get an appointment?